wallyatgithub/h2loadrunner/README.md

 # How to build on Windows

-  cmake and visual C++ build tool need to be installed
+  cmake 3.20 or later, Visual Studio 2022 MSVC x86/x64 build tool, and windows 10 SDK need to be installed first

-  vcpkg is also needed to build h2loadrunner on Windows
+  vcpkg is also needed.
+Please follow https://vcpkg.io/en/getting-started.html to install and set up vcpkg

-  These packages need to be installed with vcpkg:
+  These dependency packages need to be installed to vcpkg:

-    boost
-    getopt
-    openssl
-    luajit
-    nghttp2
-    rapidjson
+    boost:x64-windows
+    getopt:x64-windows
+    openssl:x64-windows
+    luajit:x64-windows
+    nghttp2:x64-windows
+    rapidjson:x64-windows

-  Next, download h2loadrunner source package with http or git
+  Next, download h2loadrunner source with http or git, for example, h2loadrunner is downloaded to c:\tmp

+  Then,

+    Open "x64 Native Tools Command Prompt" from start menu

-    cd h2loadrunner
+    C:\tmp>cd h2loadrunner

-    mkdir build
+    C:\tmp\h2loadrunner>mkdir build

-    cd build
+    C:\tmp\h2loadrunner>cd build

-    cmake ../ -DCMAKE_TOOLCHAIN_FILE=YOUR_VCPKG_PATH\scripts/buildsystems/vcpkg.cmake
+    C:\tmp\h2loadrunner\build>cmake ../ -DCMAKE_TOOLCHAIN_FILE=_REPLACE_THIS_WITH_YOUR_VCPKG_PATH_\scripts\buildsystems\vcpkg.cmake -DCMAKE_BUILD_TYPE=Release

+    Make sure to replace _REPLACE_THIS_WITH_YOUR_VCPKG_PATH_ with your actual vcpkg path.

+    Opitonally, add -DVCPKG_TARGET_TRIPLET=x64-windows-static for x64 static link (dependency packages of x64-windows-static triplet should be installed to vcpkg)

-    cmake --build ./ --config=Release
+    C:\tmp\h2loadrunner\build>cmake --build ./ --config=Release

-  h2loadrunner.exe will then be generated in Release folder
+  h2loadrunner.exe will then be generated

 # How to build on Linux

-  These packages are required to build h2loadrunner (take Ubuntu for example):
+  These packages are required to build h2loadrunner, take Ubuntu for example:

     libnghttp2-dev
     openssl